-- 22. Freedom of association (1) Employees and employers may establish organisations without any distinction for the promotion and protection of their economic and social interests, and to join any such organisation of their choice. - (2) Employees' organisations may join a trade union and to affiliate with, and participate in the affairs of an international employees' organisation and to contribute to, or receive financial assistance from the organisation. - (3) Employers' organisations may join other employers' organisations, and to affiliate with, and participate in the affairs of an international employers' organisation, and to contribute to, or receive financial assistance from the organisation. - (4) An employer must not make it a condition of a contract of service that the employee must not join or continue to be a member of a trade union or other organisation representing employees in a trade or industry, and any such condition in a contract of service entered into before or after the commencement of this Act has no effect.
+- 20 - (d) include a clause specifying the process for amending or terminating the agreement by the consent of the parties before the expiry date; and - (e) include a clause specifying how disputes arising from the agreement may be resolved. - (5) A copy of a collective agreement negotiated under this section must be submitted to the CEO. - 22.
+Freedom of association (1) Employees and employers may establish organisations without any distinction for the promotion and protection of their economic and social interests, and to join any such organisation of their choice. - (2) An employee, or group of employees may join a trade union, and a trade union may join an employees' organisation and to affiliate with, and participate in the affairs of an international employees' organisation and to contribute to, or receive financial assistance from the organisation. - (3) An employer may join an employer's organisation, and to affiliate with, and participate in the affairs of an international employers' organisation, and to contribute to, or receive financial assistance from the organisation. - (4) An employer must not make it a condition of a contract of service that the employee must not join or continue to be a member of a trade union or other organisation representing employees in a trade or industry, and any such condition in a contract of service entered into before or after the commencement of this Act has no effect. - (5) Trade unions, employees' organisations and employers' organisations, including their agents or members, must not engage in any act of interference with the establishment, functioning or administration of each other. - (6) An employer or employers' organisation must not engage in any act to promote the establishment of an employees' organisation or trade union under the domination of an employer or employers' organisation, or to support an employees' organisation or trade union by financial or other means, with the object of placing them under the control of an employer or employers' organisation. - (7) An employer shall provide a trade union with reasonable access to a workplace, for the purpose of recruiting or meeting with members.